 BAH is paid to the partnership on the first of the following month, which means the allotment for April will be paid May 1.
 That is when the service member will see the first transaction appear on his or her LES.
 The BAH amount being paid will appear on the left side of the LES under "Entitlements."
 The rent allotment will appear in the third column of the LES under "Allotments" for an amount equal to the BAH.
 There will be no change in a family's take home pay.

 Stopping a BAH allotment upon move out is as easy as starting it.
-Once Corvias Military Living has officially cleared the resident and any charges for damages beyond normal wear and tear have been paid, the allotment will be stopped.
+Once Corvias Property Management has officially cleared the resident and any charges for damages beyond normal wear and tear have been paid, the allotment will be stopped.
 After move out, any refund due will be made within 10 business days after the partnership receives the allotment for the last month's rent.

 The rent payment process is designed to be smooth and seamless.
-If BAH does not appear on the LES or if the service member receives an entitlement and it is not taken out as an allotment, he should see his Neighborhood Manager immediately.
+If BAH does not appear on the LES or if the service member receives an entitlement and it is not taken out as an allotment, he/she should see his/her Community Manager immediately.
 The BAH money is earmarked for rent.
-If the BAH money is not taken out by allotment, the service member will be responsible for paying rent in cash until the problem is corrected.
+If the BAH money is not taken out by allotment, the service member will be responsible for paying rent by other means until the problem is corrected.